 A safety evaluation of all the patients in the first panel has been performed and provided support to start the next panel.
 The first patient in the second panel has received treatment with SC0806 and hereby the Phase 2 has started.
-An interim analysis of the first panel regarding efficacy and safety is planned no later than the first half of 2020.
+An interim analysis of both safety and efficacy from the first panel is expected in Q4 2019/Q1 2020.

-SC0806 obtained orphan drug designation in 2010 in the EU and in 2011 in the U.S., which may give the company 10 and 7 years of market exclusivity in Europe and the U.S., respectively.
+SC0806 obtained orphan drug designation in 2010 in the EU and in 2011 in the U.S., which may give the company

-The project is in-licensed from Swenora Biotech AB and
+10 and 7 years of market exclusivity in Europe and the U.S., respectively.

-is based on research from Karolinska Institutet and Karolinska University Hospital, in Sweden.
+The project is in-licensed from Swenora Biotech AB and is based on research from Karolinska Institutet and Karolinska University Hospital, in Sweden.